Hsterts/h-docs/content/sfinder/_index.md

 java -jar sfinder.jar <command> --parameter <value> --parameter <value>
 ```

+>[!INFO] Version Details
+>
+> Some commands may behave differently depending on the version of sfinder you are using.
+>
+> The output of sfinder contains `Version: x.xx` which tells you the version of sfinder you are using.
+>
+> All pages in this site, unless otherwise stated, will assume you are using a version of sfinder that is **at least v1.00**.

 Command line inputs may vary between different **sfinder commands**:
 <center><table width="80%">
 	<tr>